miltontan/miltontan.github.io/_pages/research.md

 ## Genomics and Comparative Genomics
 ![image-center](/assets/images/whaleshark_sm.jpg){: .align-center}
-Understanding the origin and evolution of traits can be studied from a genomic perspective.
+Comparing genomes across the phylogeny can help understand the origin and evolution of genomic and phenotypic traits across species.
 Much of our lab's work in comparative genomics has thus far focused on sharks.
 Despite the wide public interest in sharks, there were no published genomes for any true sharks until we published the whale shark genome, a collaboration between Emory University and Georgia Aquarium that I played a lead role in.
 Whale sharks are the largest species of fish, and one of the most charismatic fishes in the sea.
 In ongoing research, we use shark genomes to help us understand the origin and evolution of vertebrates and sharks, and identify unique genomic patterns of evolution that may relate to shark traits.
 Further comparative genomics research also focuses on the evolution of polyploidy in suckers (family Catostomidae) and other Cypriniformes in collaboration with Dr. Trevor Krabbenhoft.

 ### Relevant Publications
 <ul style="list-style-type:disk">